hiteshkr25/HR-Management-System/replit.md

 - **Database**: PostgreSQL (development instance)
 - **Workflow**: `python main.py` configured to run on startup

+## Email Notification System

+**Status**: Implemented with optional SMTP configuration

+The system includes a complete email notification service (`email_service.py`) that allows recruiters to send professional HTML emails to all shortlisted students with one click.

+**How to enable**:
+1. Add email credentials to Replit Secrets:
+   - `MAIL_SERVER` (e.g., smtp.gmail.com)
+   - `MAIL_PORT` (e.g., 587)
+   - `MAIL_USERNAME`
+   - `MAIL_PASSWORD` (use app-specific password for Gmail)
+   - `MAIL_FROM` (optional)

+2. Recruiters can then use the "Send Email Notifications" button on the shortlist page

+**Note**: The user dismissed the Resend integration setup.
+If they want to use Resend in the future instead of manual SMTP, they can set up the Resend connector through the integrations panel.

 ## Next Steps / Future Enhancements

-1. **Email Integration**: Set up Resend/SendGrid for automated emails to shortlisted students
-2. **AI Upgrade**: Replace basic ranking with Sentence-BERT for semantic matching
+1. **AI Upgrade**: Replace basic ranking with Sentence-BERT for semantic matching
-3. **Enhanced Analytics**: Add trend charts and historical recruitment data
+2. **Enhanced Analytics**: Add trend charts and historical recruitment data
-4. **Bulk Import**: CSV/Excel upload for student records
+3. **Bulk Import**: CSV/Excel upload for student records
-5. **Student Profiles**: Detailed pages with resume preview
+4. **Student Profiles**: Detailed pages with resume preview
-6. **Advanced Search**: Filtering across students and jobs
+5. **Advanced Search**: Filtering across students and jobs

 ## Notes